Saniya Habboub: Early life

-Habboub finished medical school at the Women's Medical College of Pennsylvania in 1931, the school's only Arab graduate.
+Habboub finished medical school at the Woman's Medical College of Pennsylvania in 1931, the school's only Arab graduate.
 She stayed in the United States into 1932, for further training as an intern in gynecology and obstetrics.
-She endowed a scholarship at the Women's Medical College of Pennsylvania in gratitude for the education she received there.
+She endowed a scholarship at the Woman's Medical College of Pennsylvania in gratitude for the education she received there.

 Career

 Habboub returned to Lebanon in 1932, and opened a small clinic with free services for women who could not afford her fee; she was the first woman physician trained abroad to open a practice in Beirut.
 Later, she worked with the Lebanese Red Cross.
 She worked with the Muslim Orphans' Home and the Young Women's Muslim Association, and received a "Health Medal of Merit" in 1982 from the Lebanese government to mark her fiftieth year as a medical doctor.

 Personal life

-Saniya Habboub married Muhammad al-Naqqash, a journalist.
+Habboub married Muhammad al-Naqqash, a journalist.
 They had two daughters.
 She died in 1983, aged 82 years.
 There is a Sania Habboub Street in the Ramlet al-Baida section of Beirut, named in her memory.